OneMoreSummer/academic-kickstart/content/post/questioning-the-underdog-hypothesis-4-mccarthy-collins-court-2016-what-is-‘the-reversal-of-rae-advantage’-should-it-continue-to-be-widely-referenced/index.md

 The answer is that thousands of kids are unfairly discriminated against each and every year that this continues.
 It results in a restricted potential player pool and genuinely world class potential may be being missed.

-This article looks at the data of the 2016 paper, explains ‘conversion rates’, questions the conclusions and offers an alternative hypothesis.
+This article looks at the data of the 2016 paper, explains ‘conversion rates’, questions the conclusions and offers an additional hypothesis.

 **The Data**